APOSMM

 libensemble.gen_funcs.rc.aposmm_optimizers = <optimizers>

-where optimizers is a string (or list of strings) from the available options:
+where optimizers is a string (or list-of-strings) from:

 "petsc", "nlopt", "dfols", "scipy", "external"

-Exception: In the case that you are using the MPIExecutor or other MPI inside a user function and you are using Open MPI, then you must:
+If using the MPIExecutor or other MPI routines and your MPI backend is Open MPI, then you must:

-• Use local comms for libEnsemble (not mpi4py)
+• Use local comms for libEnsemble (no mpirun, mpiexec, aprun, etc.).

-• Must NOT include the rc line above
+• Must NOT include the aposmm_optimizers line above.

-This is because PETSc imports MPI, and a global import of PETSc would result in nested MPI (which is not supported by Open MPI).
-When the above line is not used, an import local to the optimization function will happen.
+This is because PETSc imports MPI, and a global import of PETSc results in nested MPI (which is not supported by Open MPI).

 To see the optimization algorithms supported, see LocalOptInterfacer.